georgetown-cs-edu/chirpy/README.md

   * `void setUsername( String username )`
   * `String getPassword()`
 * Class descriptions should include the method names (i.e., the API) and brief descriptions of what each does and what the parameters and return values are.
 * Your design document should describe how the various class objects will be stored.
 Initially, you may store everything in memory (yikes!) -- e.g., registered users could persist in a [Vector](https://docs.oracle.com/javase/8/docs/api/java/util/Vector.html) or [HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html).
 Be sure to also describe how a chirper's contacts are stored/maintained.
+You'll want to also describe how you will maintain state in a database or file (or something else) so that data persists across program restarts.
 * Describe what your cookies look like (see below).
 * Similarly, describe the classes that make up the BLL.
 Here, classes will refer to your service's main *functionalities*.
 For example, you might have a classes called `SearchFunctionality` and `ChirpHandler`.